 '''

 import numpy as np

 translation dictionary for function entries from rules files

 blender_funcs = {'first': first,

 'last': last,

 'float_one': float_one,

 'int_one': int_one,

 'zero': zero,

 'multi': multi,

 'multi?': multi1,

 'mean': np.mean,

 'sum': np.sum,

 'max': np.max,

 'min': np.min,

 'stddev': np.std,

 'mintime': mintime,

 'maxtime': maxtime,

-'''

-'''

 'mindate': mindate,

 'maxdate': maxdate,

 'mindatetime': mindatetime,

 'maxdatetime': maxdatetime}

 '''

-The rules that should be referenced in the model schema definition are the keys defined for jwst.model\blender. blender\rules.blender\funcs listed above.
-This definition illustrates how several rules are simply interfaces for numpy array operations, while others are defined internally to model\blender.
+The rules that should be referenced in the model schema definition are the keys defined for jwst.model_blender.blender_rules.blender_funcs listed above.
+This definition illustrates how several rules are simply interfaces for numpy array operations, while others are defined internally to model_blender.

-jwst.model\blender.blendrules Module
+jwst.model_blender.blendrules Module

-blendmeta - Merge metadata from multiple models to create a new metadata instance and table find_keywords_in_section(hdr, title) Return a list of keyword names. first(items) Return first item from list of values float_one(vals) Return a constant floating point value of 1.0 int_one(vals) Return an integer value of 1 interpret_attr_line(attr, line_spec) Generate rule for single attribute from input line from rules file. interpret_entry(line, hdr) Generate the rule(s) specified by the entry from the rules file. last(items) Return last item from list of values maxdate(items) Return the maximum date from a list of date strings in yyyy-mm-dd format. maxdatetime(items) Return the maximum datetime from a list of datetime strings in ISO-8601 format. maxtime(items) mindate(items) Return the minimum date from a list of date strings in yyyy-mm-dd format. mindatetime(items) Return the minimum datetime from a list of datetime strings in ISO-8601 format. mintime(items) multi(vals) This will either return the common value from a list of identical values or 'MULTIPLE' multi1(vals) This will either return the common value from a list of identical values or the single character '?' zero(vals) Return a value of 0 find\keywords\in\section first float\one jwst.model\blender.blendrules.float\one(vals) Return a constant floating point value of 1.0 int\one interpret\attr\line jwst.model\blender.blendrules.interpret\attr\line(attr, line\spec) Generate rule for single attribute from input line from rules file.
+blendmeta - Merge metadata from multiple models to create a new metadata instance and table

+D find_keywords_in_section(hdr, title) Return a list of keyword names. first(items) Return first item from list of values float_one(vals) Return a constant floating point value of 1.0 int_one(vals) Return an integer value of 1 interpret_attr_line(attr, line_spec) Generate rule for single attribute from input line from rules file. interpret_entry(line, hdr) Generate the rule(s) specified by the entry from the rules file. last(items) Return last item from list of values maxdate(items) Return the maximum date from a list of date strings in yyyy-mm-dd format. maxdatetime(items) Return the maximum datetime from a list of datetime strings in ISO-8601 format. maxtime(items) mindate(items) Return the minimum date from a list of date strings in yyyy-mm-dd format. mindatetime(items) Return the minimum datetime from a list of datetime strings in ISO-8601 format. mintime(items) multi(vals) This will either return the common value from a list of identical values or 'MULTIPLE' multi1(vals) This will either return the common value from a list of identical values or the single character '?' zero(vals) Return a value of 0 find_keywords_in_section jwst.model_blender.blendrules.find_keywords_in_section(hdr, title) Return a list of keyword names.

-The list will be derived from the section with the specified section title identified in the hdr.
+The list will be derived from the section

+with the specified section title identified in the hdr.

-interpret\entry
+first

+'''

+jwst.model_blender.blendrules.first(items)

+Return first item from list of values

+float_one

+jwst.model_blender.blendrules.float_one(vals)

+Return a constant floating point value of 1.0

+int one

+jwst.model_blender.blendrules.int_one(vals)

+Return an integer value of 1

+interpret_attr_line

+jwst.model_blender.blendrules.interpret_attr_line(attr, line_spec)

+Generate rule for single attribute from input line from rules file.

+interpret entry

+jwst.model_blender.blendrules.interpret_entry(line, hdr)

-jwst.model\blender.blendrules.interpret\entry(line, hdr) Generate the rule(s) specified by the entry from the rules file.
+Generate the rule(s) specified by the entry from the rules file.

+Notes

-The entry should always be a dict with format: {attribute\name : {'rule':'some\rule', 'output':''}} - or (for table column specification)- {attribute\name: attribute\name} where 'output' is assumed to be the same as attribute\name if not present last maxdate jwst.model\blender.blendrules.maxdate(items) Return the maximum date from a list of date strings in yyyy-mm-dd format.
+The entry should always be a dict with format: {attribute_name : {'rule':'some_rule', 'output':''}} - or (for

+table column specification)- {attribute_name: attribute_name} where 'output' is assumed to be the same as

+attribute_name if not present

+last

+jwst.model_blender.blendrules.last(items)

+'''

+maxdate

+'''

+jwst.model_blender.blendrules.maxdate(items)

+'''

+Return last item from list of values

+Return the maximum date from a list of date strings in yyyy-mm-dd format.